BenjaminDerProgrammierer/webontour/README.md

 - Admin CRUD, Logo, User management, markdown renderer: TS, composition API, general types

+### Recently Added Features

+- **Comments System**: Users can now comment on blog posts with nested replies, edit/delete functionality, and proper authentication

 ### Optional improvements to do later

+#### Really optional, but would be nice to have

 - world clock
 - weather
 - category view - world map layout
-- Redis session storage
 - Dark mode
 - document editor
 - arrow on home back up, not moving all the time
-- login required for users
-- pagination and sorting on the blog page
-- Improvements to the post page
-  - User can scroll through the popup images with left/right arrows
-  - User can close the popup with the escape key or by clicking outside the image
-  - markdown support for posts: callout, emoji preview
-  - Support for printing posts
 - about page

-- dates
-  - changable
+#### Technical improvements

-- comments
+- Redis session storage

+#### Rather important improvements

+- markdown features on post page: callout, emoji preview
-  - unread comments page for admin
+- pinned posts for the admin
-- OTP (one time passwords)
-- admin sticky posts

 ## Environment Variables